-There are 6,476 acres of MRML - Wildlife Management at Lavon Lake.
+There are 6,480 acres of MRML - Wildlife Management at Lavon Lake.
 These lands are generally medium to large parcels that are located in the upper reaches of the major tributaries to Lavon Lake as well as a few other smaller parcels.
 Typically, these areas are adjacent to, or completely surround, one of the ten designated Environmentally Sensitive Areas.
 Future management of these lands calls for managing the habitat to support native, ecologically adapted vegetation which in turn supports native wildlife species.
-Specific management techniques including, but not limited to placement of nesting structures, construction of water features or brush piles, fencing, and planting of specific food producing plants may be necessary to support the needs of wildlife Species of Greatest Conservation Need (see Appendix F for a listing of Species of Greatest Conservation Need).
-Migratory species, both game and non-game, will generally be given priority over non-migratory species when implementing wildlife management measures.
-Priority will also be given to the improvement or restoration of existing wetlands, or where topography, soil type, and hydrology are appropriate, the construction of wetlands.
+Specific management techniques including, but not limited to placement of nesting structures; construction of water features or brush piles; fencing; special plantings necessary to support the needs of SGCN; use of erosion control blankets that do not pose entrapment hazards to wildlife; elimination of open-top vertical pipes that pose an entrapment hazard to wildlife; minimize nighttime lighting and only use down-shielded lighting to prevent disorientation of night-migrating birds; follow USFWS guidelines for building glass to prevent bird collisions; preserve and restore wildlife habitat in high density recreation areas; ensure that mowing practices provide standing tallgrass over winter to provide essential cover for wintering birds; and report state-listed species and rare vegetative communities to the Texas Natural Resources Diversity Database.
 Where beneficial to long term ecological management goals, agricultural leases for grazing or hay production may be employed.
 In general, any grazing lease would be limited to stocker calf operations and short rotation grazing with lease periods of three to five years.